morse-simulator/morse/doc/morse/dev/adding_component.rst

     - Center it around ``<0,0,0>``
     - 1 Blender unit = 1 m
     - ``x`` points forward, ``z`` points up.
-    - If you do not care about giving your object a mesh, simply create a Blender ``Empty`` object.
     - You can of course import meshes in Blender.
 Just check the scale and orientation.
     - Do not forget that your mesh will be used in a real-time 3D engine: keep the number of polygons low ( > 500 for a single model is probably already